How To Start A Memoir: 8 Amazing Tips

 How To Start A Memoir

-As the writer, it’s up to you to decide where to drop your readers into your story, and there are many ways to do this.
+As the writer, it’s up to you to decide where to drop your readers into your story.
 You may start at the beginning, somewhere in between or at the end.

 If you open with the ending, you are in good company.
 None other than the famous writer T. S. Eliot agrees with you.

 T. S. Eliot advocated beginning a story at the end.
 He said: